dortania/oc-laptop-guide-legacy/prepare-install-macos/smc-emulation.md

 [Download VirtualSMC @ Github](https://github.com/acidanthera/VirtualSMC)

 VirtualSMC includes two main components and a few plugins for extra functionality.
-VirtualSMC.efi is a direct replacement for SMCHelper which is included with CLOVER by default.
-The EFI drivers help CLOVER load FileVault and resume from hibernation.
+VirtualSMC.efi is a direct replacement for SMCHelper which is included with OpenCore by default.
+The EFI drivers help OpenCore load FileVault and resume from hibernation.
 The VirtualSMC kext is the main SMC emulator that helps with system management, and the plugins add support for battery status, light sensors to dim or brighten the display, as well as CPU and IO statistics.

 Before installing VirtualSMC you will also need to download and install VirtualSMC's dependency kext, Lilu.
 Lilu is a patching system for macOS.
 Many of the kexts that you'll need to boot and operate your hackintosh require it.